Blood Transfusion Side Effects

 Blood transfusion side effects continue to persist in spite of the many advances in transfusion practice.

 Although numerous steps to reduce the risk of blood transfusions have been put in place by the blood collection industry, there is still considerable risk.
-Perhaps a blood transfusion has never been safer than in current times.
+Blood transfusions has never been safer than in current times.

 However, transfusions are not risk free.
 According to research and numerous scientific studies, a blood transfusion causes some degree of harm to every recipient.
 This is because of the properties of stored blood.
 It also is due to the resulting impairments of the immune system function, called immune modulation.